Hiking Beyond Comfort Zones

 Senior Boys is one of over 200 programs offered at InterVarsity’s nine summer camps across Canada.
 From horsemanship to family camps to teen leadership development, our programs are designed with our campers in mind—to be fun, age-appropriate and full of new opportunities.

-If you’d like to send your child to camp this summer, visit ivcf.ca/camp/locations.
+If you’d like to send your child to camp this summer, visit ivcf.ca/camp/find-a-camp.

 JULY Wallpaper Downloads